 Upon an event of default under the Loan and Security Agreement, SVB is entitled to accelerate and demand payment of all amounts outstanding under the Loan and Security Agreement, stop advancing money or extending credit to Keryx, demand that Keryx deposit at least 105% of the face amount of any letters of credit remaining undrawn to secure all obligations thereunder, and exercise other remedies available to SVB under the Loan and Security Agreement and at law or in equity.
-As of March 31, 2019 and December 31, 2018, the Company determined that events of default have already occurred, and has not obtained a formal waiver from SVB with respect to these events of default.
-So long as these events of default are not waived or otherwise resolved, SVB has the right to take any of the foregoing remedies, including denying access to the Line of Credit.
-These events of default have no impact on the Company's liquidity, as the Company's operating plan and cash forecast assumes no future borrowings under the Line of Credit.
-There were no amounts outstanding under the Line of Credit as of March 31, 2019.
+As of June 30, 2019 and December 31, 2018, the Company determined that events of default had occurred.